bediger4000/knightmoves/README.md

    A  B  C  D  E  F  G  H
 ```

-For a 3-move path, the probablities look like this:
+For a 3-move path, the probablities look like this
+(directly comparable to the probabilistic run above):

 ```sh
 % ./b1 3